Meet Ann Seibert the Rock Climbing Yogi

 Yoga's Impact On My Life

 However, constant training and climbing took its toll.
 There were a growing number of days of aches and pains.
-My shoulders seemed to be perpetually hunched.
-I had trouble with my neck, lower back, fingers.
+My shoulders seemed to be perpetually hunched and would hurt when pulling hard on a climb.
+I also had trouble with my neck, lower back, and fingers.
 Then, on a rest day (and honestly on a bit on a whim), I decided to go to a yoga class at Arizona on the Rocks.
 What a wake up call!